kevintanu/simple-files/notes.md

 - fdv: Fully Diluted Value, total worth or market cap of a cryptocurrency if the entire supply of tokens were in circulation.
 - market cap: total worth of crypto, not including vested token
 - always look at market cap, not coin value

+# Website:
+- if using google ads, try using google tag manager for tracking, google analytics conversion is buggy as hell

+# Python:
+- install pyenv for version management, Anaconda only for Jupyter, to avoid error on pyinstaller